 Which remote tasks can you perform with PowerShell?

 PowerShell lets you perform almost any system administration task.
 In this list, you’ll find some of the most common ones, and some that are so elaborate you couldn’t imagine doing them in just a few clicks.
-You will also find the free PowerShell script repository for SysKit, the tool you’ll learn about later.
+You will also find the free PowerShell script repository for SysKit Monitor, the tool you’ll learn about later.

 Kill non-responsive processes